Church Bell Service Demystified

 We offer both Planned Annual Service (PMA) and per-call service when you detect an issue with your bell-ringing equipment.
 Our service team will respond promptly to all service inquiries and assist customers seeking upgrades or replacement bell-ringing equipment.
 Before signing any contracts for new equipment or extensive services, call us for a second quote.
 You may be pleasantly surprised.

-Our cast bell and clock service manager, Steve Schoenig, will respond to your inquiries quickly with the correct repair solution for the cast bells at your location.
+Our cast bell and clock service manager, Steve, will respond quickly to your inquiries with the appropriate repair solution for the cast bells at your location.

 Contact us now to schedule your 2026 annual bell service.